 K - 12 Teacher Resources

 K-12 life science education in our schools is the foundation for the future of biomedical research.
-Students who become interested in the life sciences today, are tomorrow’s discoverers and innovators in the fields that impact the general health for humans and animals and well-being of our communities, our country, and the world.
+Students who become interested in the life sciences today are tomorrow’s discoverers and innovators in the fields that impact the general health of humans and animals and the well-being of our communities, our country, and the world.

-National Institutes of Health, Office of Science Education offers free curricula on the multiple topics.
+National Institutes of Health, Office of Science Education offers free curricula on multiple topics.

 Americans for Medical Progress